Booby flies, deadly in lakes - Part 1

 I tried the Booby at a river mouth at Taupo and caught trout alongside the 'rip'the current formed where a river or stream enters a lake when no one else using the traditional methods was getting a touch.
 There were a couple of guides on the rip that evening and they were quick to notice the efficacy of the Booby fly and they swooped on my fly box.

 Suddenly the Booby began to pop up in Taupo, Rotorua and lakes further afield.
-A couple of articles in fishing magazines, one of them mine, and the Booby was suddenly flavour of the month - for a while.
+A couple of articles in fishing magazines, one of these articles mine, and the Booby was suddenly flavour of the month - for a while.

 My guess is that many anglers have tried the fly once or twice and then given it away.
 I still watch in some amazement groups of anglers standing in the rip swinging standard lures catching no fish.
 When in plain sight one or two anglers using Booby flies off to the side of the rip (where a stream or river enters a lake) are catching fish.